krustyai/krusty/README.md

 ### Each Iteration = Fresh Context

-Each iteration spawns a **new AI instance** (Amp or Claude Code) with clean context.
+Each iteration spawns a **new AI instance** (Amp or OpenClaw Code) with clean context.
 The only memory between iterations is:
 - Git history (commits from previous iterations)
 - `progress.txt` (learnings and context)
 - `prd.json` (which stories are done)